sennetconsortium/documentation/docs/gp-instructions.md

 <h2 id="installing-global-protect-to-use-with-pitt-sponsored-accounts">Installing GlobalProtect to use with Pitt sponsored accounts</h2>
 ### Introduction

 Global Protect is the client required to access resources secured behind Pitt's firewall.
 Several use cases require the use of Global Protect for users external to Pitt who have a valid sponsored Pitt account.
 Install using the instructions included here for Windows, Mac or Linux.
 After installation see the details below the installation instructions to check access to internal Pitt resources.
+If Global Protect won't work for you, there are further instructions on how to access the internal resources by remoting to an internal virtual desktop.

 ### Requirements

 GlobalProtect requires specific system requirements in order to pass a system "Health Check" before connections will be allowed to pass into the protected zones.
 These requirements are listed below (click to expand).
 Verify your system can pass these checks before installing GlobalProtect.

 **IMPORTANT** Once GlobalProtect is installed and enabled, make an ssh connection to `login0.moonshot.pitt.edu`, if the connection is successful (doesn't hang) and you are prompted to log in, GlobalProtect is working and you have passed all Health Checks.
 However, you may not be able to log in if access to the systems has not been granted yet.
+If you are unable to use GlobalProtect, see the [Using a Virtual Desktop To Connect](#virt-desktop) section below.

 <details style="margin-bottom: 20px;">